Matthew Hall is the author of The Away Game and Robbie Slater: The Hard Way. He produced and wrote the award-winning film adaptation of The Away Game.

 He covered four FIFA World Cups while writing about football for The Guardian, the Observer, the New York Times, the Sydney Morning Herald, The Age, The Sun-Herald, The Australian, the Daily Telegraph, the South China Morning Post, Rolling Stone, When Saturday Comes, FourFourTwo, Inside Sport, Playboy, ESPN, The World Game, and the Saturday Paper, among others.

 He has campaigned against human rights violations in sport and human trafficking through sports.

-Born in Perth, Western Australia, he lives in New York City where he coaches girls' soccer teams including his daughter's Under-10 team.
+Born in Perth, Western Australia, he lives in New York City where he is a teacher and on the coaching staff at Brooklyn City FC.

 TITLES BY MATTHEW HALL

 'If I started to cry, I wouldn't stop'